 Regular audits and oversight guarantee the accuracy, integrity, and completeness of TLCOs records.
 Managers will provide daily oversight to ensure staff enter and store records correctly.
 At the end of each week, managers will conduct audits of records logged for that week and will ensure that: (1) all physical records accumulated during the week have been scanned into the electronic database, and (2) information staff have inputted to the electronic database is accurate and correct.
 If management identifies persistent issues with how staff are conducting recordkeeping activities, management will report these deficiencies to the CCO and CAO and will retrain employees to correct the errors.
-The HR Director will maintain records of this retraining and retain them for at least two years, pursuant to the above "Training Records" subsection.
+The HR Director will maintain records of this retraining and retain them for at least three years, pursuant to the above "Training Records" subsection.
 The CCO and CAO will regularly audit recordkeeping policies and practices to ensure compliance with the Rules and Applicant SOPs, and to modify SOPs and policies in response to deficiencies identified by management.

 Maintaining accurate and accessible records is vital to ensuring transparency and accountability for all of TLCO's business operations.
-The CAO and CFO will maintain detailed business and administrative records, including general facilities information, projections for patient and adult use count and product demand, and accounting records for all money moving into and out of the business.
+The CAO and CFO will maintain detailed business and administrative records, including general facilities information, projections for consumer count and product demand.
 The HR Director will maintain individualized training records for every training activity conducted by each employee, including confidentiality and job-specific education.
-Staff and recordkeeping software will secure all information in accordance with the HIPAA Privacy Rule and Security Rule (Title 45, Code of Federal Regulations) requirements for safeguarding the confidentiality of any protected health information, digital security requirements under the HITECH Act, and industry best practices.
-A detailed operations manual will outline SOPs, including inventory and recordkeeping for all segments of processing, manufacturing, dispensing, transportation, and disposal/destruction.
-Staff will track all processing, manufacturing, and dispensing activities at the facility in an electronic inventory tracking system, which will allow full traceability from seed-to-sale of every product originating at TLCO's facility.
+TLCO will maintain the minimum consumer and adult use information required for statistical reporting, monitoring medical conditions, and compliance with the Rules for monitoring dispensing activities.
+Staff and recordkeeping software will secure all consumer and adult use information in accordance with the HIPAA Privacy Rule and Security Rule (Title 45, Code of Federal Regulations) requirements for safeguarding the confidentiality of protected health information, digital security requirements under the HITECH Act, and industry best practices.
+A detailed operations manual will outline SOPs, including inventory and recordkeeping for all segments of dispensing operations.
+Staff will track all activities at the facility in an electronic inventory tracking system, which will allow full traceability from seed-to-sale of every product originating at TLCO's facility.